 Lee Friedlander's words matter because they do not behave like motivational captions.
 They point back to decisions a photographer has to make in the real world: where to stand, how close to get, what kind of discomfort to accept, and how much of the self is allowed into the frame.

-How to read the quotes
+How to read the lines

-The best way to read a photographer's quotes is not to turn them into rules.
+The best way to read Lee Friedlander's words is not to turn them into rules.
 A sentence that was true for one body of work can become false if it is applied mechanically to another.
 The point is to understand the pressure behind the sentence, not to imitate its surface.

 What photographers can take from it now

-Photography is still shaped by speed, platforms and constant publishing pressure.
-That makes older photographic thinking useful when it returns the reader to attention, timing, relation and the choice to make one frame instead of many.
+Lee Friedlander's ideas are useful now because photography is still shaped by speed, platforms and constant publishing pressure.
+The archive matters when it returns the reader to attention, timing, relation and the choice to make one frame instead of many.

 The enduring lesson is not that every photographer should work like Lee Friedlander.
 It is that every serious photographer needs a position.
 A camera records light, but a body of work records decisions.
-These quotes are valuable because they expose the decisions behind the pictures.
+These ideas are valuable because they expose the decisions behind the pictures.

-01
+Idea 01

 At first, my presence in my photos was fascinating and disturbing.

-02
+Idea 02

 The camera is not a mirror.

-03
+Idea 03

 The world is never simple in a frame.

-04
+Idea 04

 I suspect I look at my surroundings for self-interest.

-05
+Idea 05

 I work with what is there.

-06
+Idea 06

 Chaos is part of the picture.

-07
+Idea 07

 I add a giggle to those feelings.

-08
+Idea 08

 Photography is a way of thinking with the eye.

-09
+Idea 09

 I make pictures to see what I am doing.

-10
+Idea 10

 The photograph is never exactly the mirror on the wall.